University Policies & Procedures

 Master of Science in Deaf Education (MSDE)

 A maximum of six (6) semester units may be transferred from an institution of recognized graduate standing toward fulfillment of requirements for the master’s degree from Washington University.
-Applications for the transfer of credit for the master’s degree are not approved, however, until one full semester of study (12 semester units) has been completed successfully.
 All transfers of credit must be approved by the student’s home department/program and a recommendation will be made to the Dean.
 Transfer hours are generally not needed for students completing the MSDE since the curriculum is prescribed and meets the minimum University requirements for the master’s degree.

 Doctor of Audiology (AuD)

 A maximum of 24 semester units (one full year of study) may be transferred from an institution of recognized graduate standing toward fulfillment of requirements for the doctoral degree from Washington University.
-Applications for the transfer of credit for the doctoral degree are not approved, however, until one full year of study (24 semester units) has been completed successfully.
 Transfer hours are generally not needed for students completing the AuD since the curriculum is prescribed and meets the minimum University requirements for the doctoral degree.

 Doctor of Philosophy (PhD)

 A maximum of 24 semester units (one full year of study) may be transferred from an institution of recognized graduate standing toward fulfillment of requirements for the doctoral degree from Washington University.
-Applications for the transfer of credit for the doctoral degree are not approved, however, until one full year of study (24 semester units) has been completed successfully.
-Students who completed the Master of Science in Speech and Hearing (M.S.S.H.) at Washington University may apply to transfer up to 33 semester units of credit toward fulfillments of the PhD. degree.
-Students who completed the MSDE at Washington University may apply to transfer up to 36 semester units of credit toward fulfillments of the PhD degree.
-Students who completed the AuD at Washington University may apply to transfer up to 48 semester units of credit toward fulfillments of the PhD degree.
+Students who completed the Master of Science in Speech and Hearing (MSSH) at Washington University may apply to transfer up to 33 semester units of credit toward fulfillments of the PhD. degree; students who completed the MSDE at Washington University may apply to transfer up to 36 semester units of credit toward fulfillments of the PhD degree; and students who completed the AuD at Washington University may apply to transfer up to 48 semester units of credit toward fulfillments of the PhD degree.

 All students are required to provide their own individual transportation to campus, as well as for observation, practicum, and externship placements.